Browse selected* electronic journals by subject (Browzine)

 Items are regularly withdrawn based on current library policies to be donated, recycled, discarded or placed in the book sale collection.
 Older items of historical or research value may be kept if space and budgets allow.
 Only donations that meet selection criteria of the Curriculum Center development policy will be accepted.
 Materials with multiple components will be accepted only if complete.

-Check out the Curriculum Connection newsletters for information about upcoming event and recent changes to the Curriculum Center.
+Check out the Curriculum Connection newsletters for information about upcoming events and recent changes to the Curriculum Center.
 Our newsletters are released twice a semester.

 The Alice Hagar Curriculum Resource Center is named for Alice Hagar, who taught children's literature and was the Campus School librarian from 1947 to 1973.
 After the close of the Campus School in 1973, Ms. Hagar was instrumental in the development of the Curriculum Resource Center in the School of Education.